Ficool

 Dead.

-A soft voice interrupted his thoughts.
+A soft voice interrupted the silence.

 Hiroy looked up.